ChiahsinChu/WatAnalysis/README.md

 cd ..
 ```

+## User Guide

+1. `waterstructure`: water structure analysis

+2. `waterdynamics`: water dynamics analysis

+   This module is built on the basis of `MDAnalysis.analysis.waterdynamics`.

-- instantaneous temperature of selected atoms (AtomGroup in MDA)
+3. `temp`: instantaneous temperature of selected atoms

 ## Developer Guide